 The vast majority of people that are going through a divorce have suffered some degree of emotional stress.
 The reason they are seeking a divorce is to bring an end to the pain.
 The courts see these cases from a different perspective -- the courts are primarily concerned with how to end the pain, divide the property, and provide for the children in the future.
 If the courts punish one or both parents, it will only hurt the children in the end.
-Furthermore, the courts do not view the facts as all one-sided -- they frequently see that there are two sides to a situation, and feel that the person seeking vengeance is not being fair to the other party.
+Furthermore, the courts do not view the facts as all one-sided -- they frequently see that there are two sides to a

 The problem with this approach is that the court is not likely to put much emphasis on the affair and Ms. Jones may very well be disappointed at the outcome.
 All of the legal efforts seeking vengeance are likely not to produce the desired results even though they can be expensive.